cyrilzakka/gym-assist/README.md

 # Ingredients for Medical Robotics Research
+Despite the increasing prevalence of robotic surgical systems in operating rooms, little work has been done to automate their tasks or capabilities.
+Assist is an open-source interface to machine learning tasks that aims to provide medical researchers with the ability to quickly prototype and train machine learning algorithms in simulation, before deploying them to real-world settings.

+## Getting Started
 This repository includes simulated robotic environments and tools for use in teaching agents various tasks required for medical procedures and surgeries.

-## Getting Started
 The environments are built using [MuJoCo](https://github.com/openai/mujoco-py#obtaining-the-binaries-and-license-key) and [Gym](https://github.com/openai/gym), meaning that both of those packages and their dependencies are required prior to using Assist.

 #### Setup and Installation